 Living in a city has its perks—easy transportation and access to city services.
 You are also near shops and convenient stores.
 However, what it lacks is ample living space for people, particularly green spaces.
 Some cities maintain parks and gardens, such as Central Park in New York City.
 Some households maintain a garden in their yard.
 However, because of high real estate prices, most people have very limited space to spare for a garden.
-Here are some ways to gain extra space in your garden:
+From my experience in managing the accounting in a landscaping company – here are some ways to gain extra space in your garden that I’ve picked up over the years:

 Alternative gardening styles